cyberbotics/webots/docs/guide/tutorial-8-the-supervisor.md

 > **Hands-on #2**: Move BB-8 using the Supervisor.
 1. In principle the world could be very complex, so it is necessary to have a way of uniquely identifying our BB-8 among the other objects.
 To do so we can use the DEF mechanism explored in [tutorial 2](tutorial-2-modification-of-the-environment.md).
-Click the BB-8 node in the scene tree and give it a DEF name "MY_BB8", then save the world.
+Click the BB-8 node in the scene tree and give it a `DEF` name "BB-8", then save the world.
 2. Behind the scenes, in Webots each node is uniquely identifiable by a node reference.
 To retrieve this reference, the supervisor API method [getFromDef](../reference/supervisor?tab-language=python#wb_supervisor_node_get_from_def) can be used.
 In placeholder 1, let's retrieve the node reference of BB-8.